ibara/mg/README.md

 Mg is intended to be a small, fast, and portable editor for people who can't (or don't want to) run emacs for one reason or another, or are not familiar with the vi editor.
 It is compatible with emacs because there shouldn't be any reason to learn more editor types than emacs or vi.

 Compiling
 ---------
 Type make or gmake, depending on your operating system.
+FreeBSD, NetBSD, and DragonFly BSD should type `gmake`.
+All other operating systems should type `make`.

 Testing
 -------